- Upcoming Events from Graduate Pathways to Success partners

 The Centre for Teaching, Learning and Technology provides a variety of graduate student programs and support related to teaching, TA training, use of technology in educational programming as well as a certificate program for those wishing to pursue a career in teaching and learning in higher education.
 Please visit the CTLT events website for a complete list of events and to register.

 The Centre for Writing and Scholarly Communication (CWSC) provides both graduate and undergraduate students with writing support.
-The CWSC offers free one-on-one consultations, workshops (visit our website and blog for availability), and a Writing Community for graduate students year-round.
+The CWSC offers free one-on-one consultations, workshops (visit our website for availability), and a Writing Community for graduate students year-round.
 All of our events and consultations are led by peer writing consultants, who are UBC students from a wide variety of disciplines.
 Consultants work with a wide range of projects and work with students at any stage of the writing process.
-We are in the process of curating and creating resources specifically for graduate students, including advice and toolkits for creating peer support groups for writing.
-Visit our blog for these resources as they become available.

 UBC Library provides several services to graduate students focused on research skills, author’s rights and publishing.
 Learning about the type of library supports available to you will assist you developing the skills and competencies necessary to complete intensive research and to transition research into informed publishing opportunities.